pigsly/flyday/readme.md

    You can defind the type of project, each type owns the specfic tasks.
 The task can also defind available spending hours.

 ## Second Step, Review Config.

 In conf/config.json:

 - priority_method: Provides two priority algorithms.
 The first is the LongestJobFirst algorithm, where projects with longer work hours have higher priority.
 The second is the AlternatingApproach algorithm, which alternates between sets of projects with longer and shorter work hours to generate daily tasks.
-This ensures that longer tasks are not delayed for too long, making it suitable for months with unforeseen leave or absences.
+This ensures that shorter tasks are not delayed for too long, making it suitable for months with unforeseen leave or absences.
 The default setting is AlternatingApproach.

 - maxhours: The number of work hours in a day, expressed as a positive integer.